cjrh/cancelkulture/README.md

 on of the types used by `cancelkulture`.
 So that's why the classes.

+Now is also a good time to discuss what the two timeouts do:

+- `ProcessTimeout`: This is the allowed time for the job.
+- `ProcessCancelTimeout`: This is the allowed time for the job *after* the job has been cancelled (e.g. `fut.cancel()`).

 ### 2. A richer ProcessPoolExecutor

 The subclass provided by this package should be a drop-in